The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: DATA AND DERIVED QUANTITIES

 Figure \ref{fig:N2O2_calib} shows the relationship between the T$_{e}$-based N/O abundance inferred for each stacked spectrum as a function of the [\ion{N}{II}]/[\ion{O}{II}] line ratio, with color-coding indicating the number of galaxies used in each stacked spectrum.
 The red line is a linear fit to the data, providing the following calibration

 with the black dashed line showing the calibration from \cite{PMC_2009} (hereafter PMC09) as a reference.
 Similar to the calibration presented in \cite{Strom_2017} that used a calibration sample of extragalatic \textsc{Hii} regions from \cite{Pilyugin_2012}, we find that the PMC09 calibration may provide N/O estimates that are ~0.3 dex larger than our own calibration at high N2O2 values.
+The main cause of the discrepancy between the PMC09 calibration and our own is the different calibration samples.
+The PMC09 sample is mostly made up of \ion{H}{II} galaxies that have low metallicities, with N2O2 values that are typically below -0.75.
+These galaxies dominate the linear best-fit to the data, and the smaller number of Giant Extragalactic \ion{H}{II} Regions that populate the high N2O2 region of the PMC09 sample tend to fall below this best-fit calibration line.
+By contrast, our stacked SDSS galaxy sample is homogenous and extends up to N2O2 values greater than 0, providing a best-fit calibration that better represents galaxies with high N/O values.
+Indeed, the Giant Extragalactic \ion{H}{II} Regions that populate the high N2O2 end of the PMC09 sample are well represented by our own calibration.

 A number of studies have used the N2S2 diagnostic, first introduced in \cite{Sabbadin_1977}, to estimate the N/O abundance.
 The clear advantage of this diagnostic over N2O2 is that the proximity of the [\ion{N}{II}] and [\ion{S}{II}] emission lines means no correction for extinction due to dust is required and observations in only a single band are needed to obtain simultaneous detections.
 Figure \ref{fig:N2S2_calib} shows the relationship between the T$_{e}$-based N/O abundance inferred for each stacked spectrum from \cite{Curti_2017} as a function of the [\ion{N}{II}]/[\ion{S}{II}] line ratio, with colour-coding indicating the number of galaxies used in each stacked spectrum.
 The red line is a linear fit to the data, providing the following calibration